 15. Focus on Content Marketing

 Paid advertisements are losing the potential to drive customers to businesses because most Americans use adblockers to save their sanity.
 On the other hand, useful and informational content is in demand more than ever today because people use the internet to find solutions, products, services, and almost everything in between.

 Did you know that 80% of users know about a business through articles and blogs instead of paid adverts?
 Your sustainable online brand needs a comprehensive content marketing strategy to capture audience attention at each stage of the buyers’ journey.
-From blog content to website copy, you need to consistently put valuable content in front of your audience.
+From blog content to website copy, you need to put valuable content in front of your audience consistently.